Student Services and Activities

-Entering students are assigned to faculty pre-major advisers until they decide on an area of concentration, when they are given departmental or program advisers.
-Faculty members assist students with registration and the selection of a concentration.
+Entering students are assigned to faculty premajor advisers until they decide on an area of concentration, when they are given departmental or program advisers.
+Faculty members assist students with registration and the selection of a -concentration.

 The Learning and Teaching Center offers individual assistance and workshops in writing and quantitative skills, study skills, time management, and test preparation.
 Academic coaching is also offered to students registered with the Office of Disability and Support Services.
 The Office of Career Development provides advice and assistance to students and alumnae/i as they investigate career options and apply for employment and internships.
-The Office for Fellowships and Pre-Health Advising coordinates advising for those students interested in preparing for entry into health profession schools and schools of law and works in concert with a faculty committee to assist students who wish to apply for fellowships.
+The Office for Preprofessional Advising and Fellowships coordinates advising for those students interested in preparing for entry into health profession schools and schools of law and works in concert with a faculty committee to assist students who wish to apply for fellowships.

 The Counseling Service, staffed by psychologists and a consulting psychiatrist, provides confidential help for students who have personal concerns.
-Counseling on special problems is also provided by the physicians at the health service, the director of the office of religious and spiritual life, the director of the office for campus community, and the director of the office for disability and support services.
+Counseling on special problems is also provided by the physicians at the health service, the director of the office of religious and spiritual life, the director of the office for campus community and the director of the office for disability and support services.

 Equal Opportunity and Affirmative Action

 The athletics program is an integral component of the total educational experience at Vassar.
 The offerings not only complement and provide a balance to Vassar’s rich and demanding academic life, but also help to promote a sense of community.
-Opportunities to participate in athletics are provided for everyone through a wide range of intercollegiate varsity, club, intramural, and recreational programs.
+Opportunities to participate in Athletics are provided for everyone through a wide range of intercollegiate varsity, club, intramural, and recreational programs.

-The 25-team varsity intercollegiate programs compete in Division III of the National Collegiate Athletic Association (NCAA).
+The 23-team varsity intercollegiate programs compete in Division III of the National Collegiate Athletic Association (NCAA).
 The goal of the intercollegiate athletics program is to offer each varsity team member the opportunity and the challenge to achieve his or her maximum potential as an athlete within Vassar’s atmosphere of academic excellence.
-To this end, Vassar has produced All-Americans, national qualifiers, state, regional, and conference champions, as well as many scholar-athlete award winners.
+To this end Vassar has produced All-Americans, national qualifiers, state, regional, and conference champions, as well as many scholar-athlete award winners.